 Have you looked into the mirror recently and asked yourself “Who am I?” and “What am I here for?”
 Come on, you have to admit its a change from checking out the love handles and those buns of steel and wondering if you should detour your life to the gym.
 Let me tell you about my own journey to find out what I’m here for.

-Its more than a journey actually, its My Quest!
-That subtle difference tells me I’m in search of something rather than just going out for a walk and its a word I wouldn’t ordinarily have used except for the gift I’m about to tell you about.
+It’s more than a journey actually, it’s My Quest!
+That subtle difference tells me I’m in search of something rather than just going out for a walk and it’s a word I wouldn’t ordinarily have used except for the gift I’m about to tell you about.

-I’ve just completed my first week of a fresh year and I can see that there is still 357 days in front of me but how shall I spend these opportunity vouchers.
+I’ve just completed my first week of a fresh year and I can see that there are still 357 days in front of me but how shall I spend these opportunity vouchers.
 This afternoon I was asking myself what should I do next.
 My mind is buzzing with ideas but it seems like I’m sitting in either a waiting room or the transit lounge of an airport.
 We’ve departed but we haven’t arrived and I want to ‘get there’.

-Who satisfies you with good so that your youth is renewed like the eagle\’s.
+Who satisfies you with good so that your youth is renewed like the eagle’s.

 Psalm 103 v 5

 My wonderful, adorable, beautiful and most importantly thoughtful wife has again used Christmas as an event to bring clarity to purpose.
-In the past she has bought me some poignant gifts like an awesome eagle that stands just over two feet tall and reminds me that we should look at things from on high not the eye to eye level of a turkey.
+In the past, she has bought me some poignant gifts like an awesome eagle that stands just over two feet tall and reminds me that we should look at things from on high not the eye to eye level of a turkey.
 It came with Psalm 103 v 5 in a frame.
 One year she gave me a pen holder for my desk that featured a globe and plane.
 It was there to remind me that God appoints and sends with a photo frame and John 3 v 27 John 17 v 18 printed out for me.

-God in heaven appoints each man\’s work
+God in heaven appoints each man’s work

 John 3 v 27

 This year Cheryl has reached into my heart and summed up my situation with a simple gift.
-To the untrained eye this is simply an ornament of insignificant proportions.
-To me it was a golden link in a chain of understanding.
+To the untrained eye, this is simply an ornament of insignificant proportions.
+To me, it was a golden link in a chain of understanding.
 In this gift were entrenched the thoughts of a shared life.
 She understood my dreams, my tiredness, the sorrow at loss and the hunger for a future still gestating in a limbo of preparation.

 It’s a little bit funny that this piece is from the Willow Tree collection by artist Susan Lordi.
-Over 2012 I had acknowledged Cheryl’s love for the collection by buying her a piece for Christmas, her birthday and our Wedding Anniversary.
+In 2012 I acknowledged Cheryl’s love for the collection by buying her a piece for Christmas, her birthday and our Wedding Anniversary.
 It seems that the seed has born fruit and she has now picked an item for me.
 This piece is a picture of stability, an intensity of dreams and thought and a launching pad for the future.
 It is called ‘Quest’.
-Susan says it was inspired by her son and the deepness of a person in study gives me a sense of preparation.
+Susan says it was inspired by her son and the deepness of a person in the study gives me a sense of preparation.
 Once you’ve read the rest of the blog watch the video of Susan’s work.
 You will see the makings of my Quest piece in Susan Lordi’s photo.